Python-SIP/sip/sphinx/python_api.rst

 .. class:: wrapper

-    This is the type object of the base type of all instances wrapped by SIP.
+    This is the type object of the default base type of all instances wrapped by SIP.
+The :canno:`Supertype` class annotation can be used to specify a different base type for a class.

 .. class:: wrappertype